StandardWobin/initServer/README.md

 Login via webadmin and password should not be possible You need to add the local private key to Kitty to authenticae

+## Set up MySqlServer and phpmyadmin with ssl
+1.